Sharing expertise in newcomer childcare and supporting settlement.

 We identify gaps in service and work to create solutions; establish and measure the standards of care; and support services for newcomer families through resources, training and consultations.

-CMAS—an organization funded through Citizenship and Immigration Canada (CIC)—was founded in 2000 to monitor and support the childminding services offered alongside Language Instruction for Newcomers to Canada (LINC) English as a second language programs.
+CMAS—an organization funded through Immigration, Refugees and Citizenship Canada (IRCC)—was founded in 2000 to monitor and support the childminding services offered alongside Language Instruction for Newcomers to Canada (LINC) English as a second language programs.
 Hence the name CMAS, Childminding Monitoring, Advisory and Support.
 Since then, the organization has helped programs to move from childminding model into the care for newcomer children model that exists today, so the word childminding is no longer used.

 Over the years, the organization has continually evolved to better meet the needs of immigrant and refugee families.
 Not only has CMAS built standards and requirements, but it has also designed models for monitoring and supporting programs.
 This includes working with stakeholders from across the country to develop an even more flexible model of care called Care for Newcomer Children (CNC).
 CNC features high safety standards and also focuses on programming, language learning, creating an inclusive environment, and managing the effects of culture shock.
 CNC meets the unique needs of children who are new to Canada.
 It also allows immigrant serving organizations to choose the type of care that best suits the needs of the newcomers they serve: long-term, short-term or combined care.